 Now that you’ve got everything sorted, here are a few handy tips to help you get ready to teach English abroad.

-- Scope out local events, organizations, and activities.
-You might get lonely while you're teaching English abroad, which is completely normal; don’t let it get you down.
+Scope out local events, organizations, and activities.
+You might get lonely, which is completely normal; don’t let it get you down.
 Use Facebook or Couchsurfing to look for local events, and don’t be afraid to attend them alone.
 You’re sure to meet people, have fun and kick the loneliness this way.

 By now you should be feeling confident about getting started teaching English abroad.

-The idea of moving across the world to teach can be incredibly daunting—and it certainly doesn’t come without its challenges—but teaching English overseas will be one of the most rewarding experiences of your life.
+The idea of moving across the world to teach can be incredibly daunting.
+It certainly doesn’t come without its challenges.
+But teaching English overseas will be one of the most rewarding experiences of your life.
 Not only that, but it’s one of the easiest and most financially feasible ways to see the world.